-You can create as many Azure Multi-Factor Authentication enabled NPS servers as you need.
+You can create as many Azure MFA-enabled NPS servers as you need.
 If you do install multiple servers, you should use a difference client certificate for each one of them.
 Creating a cert for each server means that you can update each cert individually, and not worry about downtime across all your servers.

 VPN servers route authentication requests, so they need to be aware of the new Azure MFA-enabled NPS servers.

 The NPS extension is meant to work with your existing infrastructure.
 Make sure you have the following prerequisites before you begin.

 The NPS Extension for Azure MFA is available to customers with licenses for Azure Multi-Factor Authentication (included with Azure AD Premium, EMS, or an MFA stand-alone license).
 Consumption-based licenses for Azure MFA such as per user or per authentication licenses are not compatible with the NPS extension.

 Windows Server 2008 R2 SP1 or above.